janse180/dynamiccluster/deploy.md

 ## General dynamic cluster variables

 This section includes variables for dynamic cluster itself.
+All time interval variables are optional.
+If they don't appear in the config file, the default value will be used.

 Max idle time (in seconds) is the amount of time a worker node can be idle for before it will be deleted.
 The default value is 600.